mohankumar27/image_shrink/README.md

 # Image Shrink

-Application built with [Electron.js](https://www.electronjs.org/) reduces the size of the image efficiently and also preserves the quality of the image.
+Desktop Application built with [Electron.js](https://www.electronjs.org/) reduces the size of the image efficiently and also preserves the quality of the image.

 Currently supports _jpeg_ and _png_ images.